Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_Basic.rst

 For easy understanding there are some sketches in the following.
 Bricks and Bricklets could be mounted in two ways:

-* If a Brick or Bricklet is mounted **in front** of a case part, the Brick or Bricklet is shown in normal colors
+* If a Brick or Bricklet is mounted on the **front** side of a case part, the Brick or Bricklet is shown in normal colors
-* If a Brick or Bricklet is mounted **on the rear** of a case part, the Brick or Bricklet is shown in **blue**
+* If a Brick or Bricklet is mounted on the **back** side of a case part, the Brick or Bricklet is shown in **blue**

-Remove Protective foils
+Remove Protective Foils
 -----------------------

-At first the protective foils on all casing parts have to be removed.
+At first the protective foils on all case parts have to be removed.
 There is one foil on the front- and backside each.

 Master Brick on Backside